Hair8 min read

 Hairstyle simulator for stylists vs. consumer apps

-A hairstyle simulator for stylists has a different job.
-It has to work chairside, under real salon conditions, on a photo taken on a phone in normal indoor lighting.
-It has to generate a result fast enough to hold the consultation.
-And it has to look credible enough to influence a booking decision.
+A hairstyle simulator built for stylists has a harder job.
+It has to work chairside, under real salon lighting, on a photo taken with a phone in the ninety seconds you have during a consultation.
+It has to generate a result fast enough to keep the conversation moving, and it has to look credible enough to actually move a booking decision.

 Frequently asked questions